SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

 The documentation for the :kbd:`AtlantisCmd` package is written in `reStructuredText`_ and converted to HTML using `Sphinx`_.
 Creating a :ref:`AtlantisCmdDevelopmentEnvironment` as described above includes the installation of Sphinx.
 Building the documentation is driven by the :file:`docs/Makefile`.
-With your :kbd:`salishsea-nowcast` development environment activated,
+With your :kbd:`atlantis-cmd` development environment activated,
 use:

 .. _reStructuredText: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html